WheatleyFromPortal2/Decode/README.md

-# St. Mark's FTC-A Decode Repo
+# St. Mark's FTC-A Decode Repo For Team 23381 "The Marksmen"
 ## ADB connect instructions
 if `adb devices` doesn't show any devices:
 1. connect to driver hub using wifi